harinipsamy/harinipsamy.github.io/_posts/2020-04-28-time-series-analysis.md

 ### Properties
 The ACF of a weakly stationary AR(1) series decays exponentially with rate phi_1.
+For an AR series to be stationary, all of its characteristic roots must be less than |1|
 Stationarity:
 ### Identifying order
 Two methods: